Nakul Nath

 Nakul Kamal Nath (born 21 June 1974; /hi/) is an Indian politician.
 He was elected to the Lok Sabha, the lower house of the Parliament of India from Chhindwara, Madhya Pradesh in the 2019 Indian general election as member of the Indian National Congress (INC).

 He is the son of INC politician Kamal Nath, former Chief Minister of Madhya Pradesh, a central Indian state.
 He was the richest MP in the 17th Lok Sabha with assets worth 660 crore.

 In 2024 Lok Sabha Election Nath was defeated by BJP's Vivek Kumar Sahu with the margin of 113618 votes.

 Education

-He did his primary schooling from Hillgrange Prepratory School in Dehradun.
-Nath later went to The Doon School in Dehradun, followed by Bay State College in Boston, and later he pursued an MBA at Boston University.
+Nath went to The Doon School in Dehradun, followed by Bay State College in Boston, and later he pursued an MBA at Boston University.